tjamescouch/org/README.md

 # org

-_Agentic dev helper that can “do things” in your repo while you watch, review, and approve every change._
+_Agentic dev helpers that can “do things” in your repo while you watch, review, and approve every change._

 - ✍️ **Conversational**: give a task, the agent plans and executes.